kscheng5201/MTR-DBA/README.md

 # database
-everything I wrote as a database administrator
+everything I wrote as a database administrator in MTR